Mike-pw/playlist-mashup/README.md

 Web app that combines Spotify playlists from multiple users, creating a new playlist with equal parts from each input playlist.

 This allows people with different tastes to combine their songs in a fair way.
+It is different than the Spotify "Blend" feature which aims to find songs people have in common.
+This app is intended to combine playlists of people with completely different tastes.

 The app was approved for a quota extension by Spotify, so that users can use it outside of development mode.